 Core paper for the Postgraduate Certificate in Primary Health Care (PGCertPHC) and Postgraduate Diploma in Primary Health Care (PGDipPHC).

 - Quality in primary health care practice

 - Teaching Arrangements

-Two days of compulsory residential teaching in Wellington, dates to be advised.
-Other teaching done via Blackboard and online videoconferencing.
+Two days of compulsory residential teaching delivered online via Zoom and/or in-person on campus in Wellington.
+The in-person attendance option will depend on Covid-19 travel restrictions and student numbers.
+Dates to be advised.
+Other teaching is done via Blackboard and online videoconferencing.

-Study Skills, technology support and resources are provided to students, at no-charge, via a custom built site accessed though Blackboard.
+Study Skills, technology support and resources are provided to students, at no-charge, via a custom-built site accessed through Blackboard.

 - There is no required textbook for this paper.
 All resources available either via Blackboard or other online resources.

 - Interdisciplinary perspective, Communication, Critical thinking, Information literacy,

 Please also refer to the Department of Primary Health Care & General Practice Graduate Profile.

 - Learning Outcomes